microsoft/fast/packages/web-components/fast-foundation/src/button/button.spec.md

 - Creating simple button or link elements

 ### Non-goals
-- Complex or compisite buttons (like split button)
+- Complex or composite buttons (like split button)
 - Inline "hypertext" anchor
   - This component will expose a base class that a "hypertext" component can leverage, but the component itself is not in the scope of the button.

 ### Features
 - Can represent either a hyperlink or a button
 - Appearances including "lightweight", "justified", "outline", "primary" and "stealth"
-  - I'm proposing droping "justified" because this is a simple matter of removing starting padding.
+  - I'm proposing dropping "justified" because this is a simple matter of removing starting padding.

 ### Risks and Challenges